PandoraMedia/BottomNavigator/README.md

 ## Obtaining a BottomNavigator reference

-BottomNavigator is scoped to an activity session, this means that after rotation a new Activity gets the same instance from `BottomNavigator.onCreate` as the previous Activity instance.
-Fragments and other objects with reference to the Activity can obtain the same activity session's navigator instance by calling `BottomNavigator.provide(activity)`.
+BottomNavigator is scoped to an activity or fragment session, this means that after rotation a new host Activity or Fragment gets the same instance from `BottomNavigator.onCreate` as the previous instance.
+Fragments and other objects with reference to the host can obtain the same navigator instance by calling `BottomNavigator.provide(host)`.
 This allows the Fragments to add other Fragments to the BottomNavigator.

 ## Dependencies